ryo-zen/zeicoin/README.md

 3. Send actual ZEI transaction on blockchain
 4. Indexer automatically confirms L2 message with tx_hash

-## Analytics & Data Infrastructure
+## Analytics & Data Infrastructure (Optional)

+> **Note**: Analytics and indexing are optional features.
+You can run a fully functional mining or sync node without any of these components.

 ### Concurrent Indexer

-ZeiCoin features a concurrent indexer that runs simultaneously with the mining node without database conflicts:
+ZeiCoin features an optional concurrent indexer that runs simultaneously with the mining node without database conflicts:

 ```bash
 # Start mining node